mgao6767/mingze-gao/posts/minimum-variance-hedge-ratio/index.md

 ---
+title: Minimum Variance Hedge Ratio
 date: 2020-05-26
-# date: May 26, 2020
 hasTex: true
 tags:
   - Hedge
 categories:
   - Teaching Notes
 ---

-# Minimum Variance Hedge Ratio

 This note briefly explains what's the **minimum variance hedge ratio** and how to derive it in a cross hedge, where the asset to be hedged is not the same as